freenice12/ChatRoomForJAVABeginner/README.md

 # ChatRoomForJAVABeginner
-It's my first project for making Chatting room with beginner's mind.
-The project includes everything(No architect, No Design, etc.).
-It's built by beginner. :)
+It's my first project for making Chatting room with beginner's mind. see explain folder